pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.attachment.put ``v1``
 ----------
-Adds one ore more attachments to a property.
+Creates and adds attachments to a property.
+Optionally with binary payload data.
 Overwrites / updates any existing attachments with same name.
-In order to add an attachment without any data, use the params of this command to specify it.In case there is a content object in the body, and it has no name assigned, its data will be added as chunk to this attachment.In case there is a content object in the body, and it has a name, a new attachment will be created using this name and the data from this content object added as chunk.The same applies to a list of content objects in a content collection.
+The attachments can be added in three ways: A) A single content object or a collection of content objects is given in input, then its payload and metadata is used to create the attachment(s).
+B) Data different to a content object is given in the input.
+Then this data will be used as the payload for the attachment.
+C) Input is null or empty.
+Then an empty attachment without any payload will be created.
+In case B) and C) the additional parameters name, contentType and length are mandatory.
+In case A) The parameters name, contentType and length are optional and will be used as fallback value in case a content object is them missing.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.attachment.put:v1)